-Nicaragua is quickly becoming known as one of Central America’s hidden gems.
+Nicaragua, like Costa Rica, is quickly becoming known as one of Central America’s hidden gems.
 From the Pacific Coast to the Caribbean Coast, it offers beautiful beaches with crystal-clear waters that are popular among surfers, swimmers and sunbathers.
 It is the largest country in Central America and borders Costa Rica.
 Nicaragua was a secretly popular destination with surfers for decades as the country offers over 360 days of offshore winds, which creates the perfect waves.

 Now, the secret is out, and people from all over the world are falling in love with this incredible country.
 Also known as The Land of Lakes and Volcanoes, Nicaragua has a lush and dramatic landscape just waiting to be explored by anyone who loves being active outdoors.